What to bring on a trip to Europe

 Other than that, play around with colours and patterns.

-Even if your a minimalist packer like me, small accessories hardly take up any space in your luggage.
+Even if you’re a minimalist packer like me, small accessories hardly take up any space in your luggage.

 When you create your packing list for Europe, you may be tempted to take your entire bathroom with you.
 There’s no need for that.

-Because you can only bring liquids and gels in small quantities on flights in Europe (100ml or 3.4 ounces), it’s a good idea to look for solid versions of toiletries.
+Because you are only allowed to bring liquids and gels in small quantities on flights in Europe (100ml or 3.4 ounces), it’s a good idea to bring small travel bottles.

-Make up – If you use make up and can’t live without it when you travel, pack only as much as you will actually use, preferably in a compact travel kit.
+If you use make up, pack only as much as you will actually use, preferably in a compact travel kit.
 You can always buy more in Europe if needed.

 Some of the most essential items on your packing list for Europe are the devices you’ll be using on a daily basis and their chargers.